Yarn fibres and their properties

 Before we look at individual fibres, it helps to understand a few terms you'll often hear makers use.

-Stitch definition: Stitch definition refers to how clearly individual stitches can be seen in the finished fabric.
+Stitch definition.
+How clearly individual stitches can be seen in the finished fabric.
 Good stitch definition is particularly useful for textured knitting, cables, lace and detailed crochet stitch patterns.

 Wool